I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_srv_open_ecp_context.md

 ## Members

-`InstanceType`

-`OplockAppState`

-A Boolean value that indicates whether the SMB server requests an oplock with the current open thread.
-Set to <b>TRUE</b> to request the oplock and <b>FALSE</b> otherwise.

-`OplockBlockState`

-A Boolean value that indicates whether the Server Message Block (SMB) server blocks the open thread that is waiting for the oplock break. <b>TRUE</b> indicates that the open thread is in the blocking state and <b>FALSE</b> otherwise.

-`OplockFinalState`

-A Boolean value that indicates whether a file-open operation is the final file-open operation to request the oplock. <b>TRUE</b> indicates the final file-open operation to obtain the oplock and <b>FALSE</b> indicates otherwise.

 `ShareName`

 A pointer to a <a href="..\wudfwdm\ns-wudfwdm-_unicode_string.md">UNICODE_STRING</a> structure that supplies the share name for the server that contains the files to be open.